 If you’re an active person or are into fitness, you probably spend hours working out your abs and glutes.
 And if a sedentary lifestyle is more your thing or you struggle with being overweight, your knees probably bear the brunt of that extra weight.
 A bad knee can ruin the best-laid plans for an active weekend, get in the way of your walk to the park, or even leave you in excruciating pain.
 It may be high time you gave your knees some TLC.
 Our knees bear much of the load we carry, including our own body weight.
 And like any part of the body, they need the right care to stay in top form and to keep supporting your lifestyle.

 Here are some exercises to help them stay strong or to help you regain full function of your knees if they are weak or recovering from injury.
 These can strengthen your knee muscles, lower pressure and strain on the knee joint, and improve shock absorption capabilities.
-Muscles to focus on include the quadriceps, hamstrings, abductors, and adductors, which are in the front, back, inner, and outer thigh, in addition to the buttock muscles.1
+Muscles to focus on include the quadriceps, hamstrings, abductors, and adductors, which are in

 Before you dive into any workout (including the exercises here), and especially if you have knee trouble, get a go-ahead from your doctor or therapist.
 Warm up before you do any knee exercises – a gentle walk should be adequate.
 Once you do begin the exercises, don’t overdo it.
 Start small and build up repetitions as you improve your strength.
 If at any point, you experience pain beyond just gentle aches from exertion, stop that particular exercise immediately.
 Remember, soreness is fine but pain is not.
 Also, stretch after you are done to prevent soreness and injury and to restore full range of motion.2